Virtual networks and virtual machines in Azure

 - Front-end IP configuration – A load balancer can include one or more front-end IP addresses.
 These IP addresses serve as ingress for the traffic.

 - Back-end address pool – IP addresses that are associated with the NIC to which load is distributed.

-- Port Forwarding - Defines how inbound traffic flows through the front-end IP and distributed to the back-end IP utilizing inbound NAT rules.
+- Port Forwarding - Defines how inbound traffic flows through the front-end IP and distributed to the back-end IP using inbound NAT rules.

 - Probes - Monitors the health of VMs.
 When a probe fails to respond, the load balancer stops sending new connections to the unhealthy VM.
-The existing connections are not affected, and new connections are sent to healthy VMs.
+The existing connections aren't affected, and new connections are sent to healthy VMs.

 - Outbound rules - An outbound rule configures outbound Network Address Translation (NAT) for all virtual machines or instances identified by the backend pool of your Standard Load Balancer to be translated to the frontend.

 This table lists the methods that you can use to create an internet-facing load balancer.

 |Azure portal||You can load balance internet traffic to VMs using the Azure portal.|